 OK, so your job title might not include the word ‘designer’ – don’t worry!
 You can still have fun with the process of designing your property’s website.
-It can even, dare we say it, be a bit of fun when you get into it, and focusing on visual layouts, colours, pictures and themes can also be a welcome change from spreadsheets and numbers.
+It can be even more fun when you get into it and focus on visual layouts, colours, pictures and themes.
+A welcome change from spreadsheets and numbers.

 Here are a few expert tips to get you started.

 Like any creative endeavour, it’s important to soak in what’s going on around you in order for you to be inspired.
 When you’ve been inspired, you’ll make something more beautiful.
 Start by following Muzli and Uplabs.
 Have a browse around their sites over your morning coffee, it’ll give you an idea as to what’s trending in the design world.
 Opening your eyes to what’s going on around you is also always a source of inspiration.
 Pay attention to advertisements for movies, and also for giants like Spotify, Netflix and Airbnb – they’re the leaders when it comes to creative best practise in a commercial sense.

 Don’t underestimate UX

 User experience has to be your number one concern.
 Your website should provide a smooth and friction-less experience between the product and potential guest.
 Imagine the most beautiful and shiny car, but without a wheel!
 It’s useless.
 A website with a bad UX is the same, it loses its main function and will end up frustrating your user – you can probably think of a time yourself when you used a badly designed website and it only ended up irritating you.
 With a good UX, your guest won’t actually need to think about how to navigate – their moves around your site will be very natural.
 Their overall experience will be a pleasant one, making people buy, return, and recommend!

 A picture paints a thousand words (or maybe even 60,000)